 for confirmation.
 Alternatively, email Ian directly using the Contact link below and he'll gladly do it for you and answer any questions.

-Ian also uses the bird of the moment to keep club members up to date with developments, such as improvements to the website and publication of ebooks.
+Ian also uses the Irregular Bird to keep club members up to date with developments, such as improvements to the website and publication of ebooks.
 He will not reveal your email address to anyone else nor use it for any other purpose.